rsdoiel/Artemis/README.md

 OBNC specific modules
 ---------------------

-The [following modules](np/README.md) are not portable to Project Oberon.
+The following modules are not portable to Project Oberon are implemented specifically for a targetted compiler.
+They will eventually be renamed to include the "art" prefix.
-They even require use of the OBNC compiler so are not portable for use with other POSIX compilers.
-This is due to dependency on OBNC extension modules or because they are derived from C code and use C libraries.

-[Unix](obnc/Unix.Mod) provides access to some Unix/C facilities.
+[Unix](obnc/Unix.obn) (will be renamed to artUnix) provides access to some Unix/C facilities.

 - `Exit(exitCode : INTEGER);` will cause a program to exist with the given POSIX exit code.